 Respite care is the fundamental factor that can help family caregivers really improve their attitudes and care plans.
 If your elder lives in their own home or has moved in with you, hire an in-home care company to provide a professional caregiver who can take over for a few hours a day or each week.
 Encourage your loved one to get involved at the local senior center or volunteer, or schedule adult day care for them a couple times a week.

-If your elder is in a facility and you know the care is good, you can pull back from your rigorous visiting schedule.
-Your loved one is in a long-term care facility because they need more care and supervision than you alone can provide.
-Let the staff do what you’re paying them to do and go play hooky every so often.
-Go to the park, take a bath, see a movie, meet a friend for lunch or do what I did—read a good book.
+If your loved one is in a senior living facility and you know the care is good, you can pull back from your rigorous visiting schedule.
+They live there because they need more care and supervision than you alone can provide.
+Let the staff do what they’re being paid to do and go play hooky every so often.
+Go to the park, take a bubble bath, see a movie, meet a friend for lunch or do what I did—read a good book.
 Use this valuable time to do something for yourself.

 It may be difficult to accept, but the truth is that you will become a better caregiver if you take care of yourself.
 A refreshed caregiver is going to be more creative, attentive and patient.
 Don’t forget that your attitude and body language will tell your care receiver the real story, regardless of how good of a front you put up.
 When you are well rested, you will really be glad to see your loved one and happy to help them.